Homenko-Taras/Taras_Homenko/README.md

 _____
 # Hot to run Test Project
 ______
-## To runtests from the command line, follow these steps:
+## To run tests from the command line, follow these steps:

-1.Navigate to the root directory ofyourrepository
+1.Navigate to the root directory of your repository

 2.Run the following command:
 ```